Immigrant and Refugee Health

 This course focuses on low-income immigrants in the U.S. and applies a family and community health perspective to the study of their health and well-being.
 It begins with an overview of how political, economic, cultural factors at the global and local levels shape the migration patters and health of immigrants and refugees.
 We then examine specific immigrant groups and health issues, with attention to interventions that engage community members in taking action.
 Students will gain critical skills in contextual analysis, community based participatory research, and project design.
-This class counts for MC, SB, and IH concentration credit.

-FALL 2014 Schedule
+FALL 2017 Schedule